 If they don’t or can’t have a pond, these stunning ceramic koi fish can be placed in the ground to look like they’re swimming in a sea of plants and vegetation, instead.

-11 Diy Japanese and Japan Inspired Gift Ideas
+27 Hawaiian Gifts for People Obsessed with the Island Life) 11 Diy Japanese and Japan Inspired Gift Ideas

 Diy Shibori Fabric

 The Japanese art of shibori is similar to tie dye, but uses a variety of different methods and indigo dye to create stunning blue and white fabrics – this handy tutorial shows you how.

 This DIY wind chime has a distinctly different sound when the wind blows, because instead of metal or bamboo pipes, it’s made using a glass dome and pretty crystal beads.

 Diy Japanese Ribbon Eggs

 Washi tape comes in all kinds of colors and designs, which makes this fun activity an absolute breeze.
 Blow out real eggs or use plastic ones for some cute oriental Easter decorations.

 Diy Japanese Wall Sconce